Normalizing Flows for Probabilistic Modeling and Inference: Applications

 Normalizing flows have two primitive operations: density calculation and sampling.
 In turn, flows are effective in any application requiring a probabilistic model with either of those capabilities.
 In this section, we summarize applications to probabilistic modeling, inference, supervised learning, and reinforcement learning.

-\subsection{Probabilistic modeling}
+\subsection{Probabilistic Modeling}

 Normalizing flows, due to their ability to be expressive while still allowing for exact likelihood calculations, are often used for probabilistic modeling of data.
 For this application, we assume access to a finite number of draws $\rvx$ from some unknown generative process $\px^{*}(\rvx)$.
 These draws constitute a size $N$ data set $\rmX = \set{\rvx_{n}}_{n=1}^{N}$.
+Our goal then is to fit a flow-based model $\px(\rvx; \vtheta)$ to $\rmX$ such that the model serves as a good approximation for $\px^{*}(\rvx)$.

+Often, the data $\set{\rvx_{n}}_{n=1}^{N}$ are discrete; for example, they could be images with pixel values in $\set{0, 1,\ldots, 255}$.
+Flow-based models are defined over continuous random variables (with the exception of discrete flows, \Cref{sec:discrete_random_variables}), so they are not directly applicable to discrete data.
+To use flows with discrete data, we often dequantize $\set{\rvx_{n}}_{n=1}^{N}$ by adding continuous noise.
+The noise distribution can be fixed (e.g.\ uniform in $[0, 1]$ for the image example above), or learned, as for example in \textit{variational dequantization} \citep{ho2019flow++}.

-Our goal then is to fit a flow-based model $\px(\rvx; \vtheta)$ to $\rmX$ and hope that the model serves as a good approximation for $\px^{*}(\rvx)$.
-The most popular method for fitting $\px(\rvx; \vtheta)$ is \textit{maximum likelihood estimation}, which exploits the forward KL divergence first introduced in \cref{sec:mle}: However, in principle any valid divergence or integral probability metric can be used as an optimization target, as discussed in \cref{sec:alternative_divergences}.
+One of the most popular method for fitting $\px(\rvx; \vtheta)$ is \textit{maximum likelihood estimation}, which exploits the forward KL divergence first introduced in \Cref{sec:mle}: However, in principle any valid divergence or integral probability metric can be used as an optimization target, as discussed in \Cref{sec:alternative_divergences}.
 Typically, there are two downstream uses for the resulting model $\px(\rvx; \vtheta)$: \textit{density estimation} and \textit{generation}.

-\subsubsection{Density estimation}
+\subsubsection{Density Estimation}